Scott Pruett: Personal life

 Scott and his wife have also opened Pruett Vineyards in Northern California.
 In November 2012 their Lucky Lauren Red was given a score of 93 points from Wine Spectator.

 In 2021, he returned to Chip Ganassi Racing as the strategist for IndyCar rookie and seven-time NASCAR Cup champion Jimmie Johnson.

+In 2025, he was inducted into the Trans-Am Series Hall of Fame as part of the inaugural class.